-Proposed sediment disposal operations at the ARSSS and LA-3 would not occur during nighttime hours.
-Therefore, construction operations would not cause exterior noise levels at the sensitive receptors located closest to these project sites to be increased by 5 or more dBA.
+Proposed sediment disposal operations at the ARSSS would not occur during nighttime hours.
+Therefore, construction operations would not cause exterior noise levels at the sensitive receptors located closest to the project sites to be increased by 5 or more dBA.